- True Living Yoga Healing Center - 268 Larkfield Road, East Northport, New York, 11731

 “Gong” (pronounced gung, as in lung) is often translated as cultivating or working, but definitions may include skill, mastery or achievement.
 Gong refers to the accomplishment or skill that is cultivated through steady practice and discipline.

 Together, Qigong (alternatively spelled ‘chi kung’) means the skill of cultivating energy.
-Qigong is an integration of physical postures or movements; breathing techniques; mental intentions; feelings and sensations; sound and vibration; specialized mudras; and at times, visualization.
+Qigong is an integration of physical postures or movements; breathing techniques; mental intentions; feelings and sensations; sound and vibration; and specialized hand mudras.
 In many ways, Qigong is the Taoist version of yoga with many movements being a precursor to some indian yogic asanas.

 RADIANT HEALTH QIGONG